TurtwigPlayz/tama-go/README.md

 ```bash
 flutter run
 ```

-## Deployment

-This project is deployed on **GitHub Pages** here: https://connellr023.github.io/gogi-ordering-interface/

 ## Usage of the system

 The system is designed with responsiveness in mind.
 That is, the scale and positioning of elements on the screen will adapt to the size of the browser window.
 However, for a specific resolution to use, try $1500 \times 800$ in the _inspect element_ developer window.